literalpie/storybook-framework-qwik/CONTRIBUTING.md

 PRs welcome, Contributions appreciated, blah blah blah.

+I would especially appreciate contributions on issues marked "help wanted" or "high priority".

 ## Building and Testing

 At the root of the repo, run `yarn workspace storybook-framework-qwik build` to build the actual package once, or `yarn workspace storybook-framework-qwik watch` to build in watch mode.